premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-07-17-the-leader-who-had-no-title-robin-sharma-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2010-07-17
 title: The Leader Who Had No Title - A modern fable on real success in business and in life
-date: 2010-07-17
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Leader Who Had No Title